Osrosario/Fallout_Adventure/README.md

 This project was completed to fufill an assignment for my Programming and Problem-solving course at Quinnipiac University.
 After learning how to create functions in Scala, the students were required to apply their own functions to develop a project of their choice.

 # Story
-"Fallout Adventure" is a text-based adventure game based off Bethesda's "Fallout" series where the player exits his/her vault to explore the radiation-filled landscape.
+*Fallout Adventure* is a text-based adventure game based off Bethesda's *Fallout* series where the player exits his/her vault to explore the radiation-filled landscape.
 The story is written using the "Strings of Pearl" story-telling method that has branching paths but concludes to a single ending.
 The player will have the choice to explore other locations and aqcuire items that will aid them in their journey.
 Encounters with the radiated wild life are inevitable and the player must fight their way to their destination.